Jonathan India Player Props: Reds vs. Nationals

 Jonathan India At The Plate

-- Among the qualifying hitters, he ranks 81st in batting average, while his on-base percentage ranks 48th and he is 80th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 84th in batting average, 44th in on-base percentage, and 84th in slugging.

-- In 69.8% of his 86 games this season, India has picked up at least one hit.
-He's also had 19 multi-hit games.

-- In 29 games this season (33.7%), India has picked up an RBI, and in 11 of those games (12.8%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 33.3% of his games this year, India has notched at least one RBI.
+In 11 of those games (12.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 49 of 86 games this season, he has scored, and 11 of those games included multiple runs.
+- He has scored in 49 of 87 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.